darikoneil/Pat-Map/README.md

         To identify ensembles, use the "identifyEnsembles" function To identify motifs using the overcomplete edge scores, using "identifyMotifs" function
         To evaluate ensemble and model performance, use the "evaluateEnsembles" function To explore the different options, open the "validateData" function and read documentation
+        Note that float solver accumulates errors at a more rapid rate than double precision without offering noticeable improvements in iteration time.